 I created this website to promote my music and make it available to everyone, but it is not in the business of directly selling music on line.

 For that, please go to my Annotated Catalog, which is the heart of this website.
 There are descriptions there of all of my available compositions and arrangements, both Dacker and commercial publications, with links to where you can order them.
-All links are red and should open in a new tab, except for the recordings (see below).
+All links are brown and should open in a new tab, except for the recordings (see below).